ibm-wsc/cloud-native-linuxone/docs/introduction.md

 # Cloud Native Workshop Introduction
-We will setup and deploy an application (the cloud-native way) using OpenShift Container Platform and it's CI/CD workflow Openshift Pipelines.
+You will build and deploy an application (the cloud-native way) using OpenShift Container Platform and its CI/CD workflow OpenShift Pipelines.

 ## Overall Architecture Image